Search

 This difficulty in first of all envisaging the true meaning of a spiritual vision and the difficulty of living a religious life is the reason why we have been told, again and again, that a special disciplinary process under a competent master has to be undergone by every seeking soul.
 A religious university is called for, evidently, for the training of religious seekers, which has to be carefully guarded from its spontaneous and automatic involvements in conditions which are other than spiritual and religious.
 A godly aspiration can get involved in ungodly conditions, which mostly happens, as we see through the passing of the history of religions of the world.

 A disciplined approach to the fulfilment of our spiritual longing is usually known as the practice of yoga.
-Nowadays the word ‘yoga’ has become so very familiar in the countries of the world that it does not require much of an introduction.
-Everyone is a yoga student, of a yoga teacher, from one’s own vision of what yoga is.
+Nowadays the word 'yoga' has become so very familiar in the countries of the world that it does not require much of an introduction.
+Everyone is a yoga student or a yoga teacher, from one's own vision of what yoga is.
 But in order that yoga may yield its desired fruit, it has to become the true implementation of the real religion which we are expected to live as a manifestation of a totally spiritual vision of life.
 We are told that yoga is a kind of union, a unitedness of ourselves with something in all the levels of our being and in all our relationships with people.

 We have different kinds of yogas with which we are all familiar.
 These definitions of yoga relate to the many-sided approach that is possible in the practise of this discipline, in the light of the temperaments of people, varying one from the other, and conditions of life differing in different ways.
 Nevertheless, in spite of these differences that we concede on account of varying temperaments, basically yoga is an onward march of the deepest roots of whatever we are.
 This march is a systematic process of expansion on one side and ascent on the other side—it has a width as well as a height.

 In our daily routines of yoga we become wider personalities, more than what we physically and individually are.
-That means to say, we become more considerate in our relationships with people—we become loving in our conduct, we become appreciative of the circumstances in which other people are placed, we are cooperative and sympathetic with others, we harm not any living being, we deceive not anyone in society, we grab not anyone’s property, we hoard not wealth more than what we require for our basic existence, and we live a life of utter truthfulness.
+That means to say, we become more considerate in our relationships with people—we become loving in our conduct, we become appreciative of the circumstances in which other people are placed, we are cooperative and sympathetic with others, we harm not any living being, we deceive not anyone in society, we grab not anyone's property, we hoard not wealth more than what we require for our basic existence, and we live a life of utter truthfulness.
 This is how we can expand our personality into a cooperative existence so that society, not merely of human beings but even of all beings, gets transformed into a framework of association and cooperation with us.
 The world is at our back in a relationship of friendliness and sympathy and affection—the world shall love us.
-We become sarvabhutahite rataha, in the language of the Bhagavadgita.
+We become sarva bhuta hite rataha, in the language of the Bhagavadgita.
 This is how we expand the dimension of our personality—socially, horizontally, as it were.
 The yamas and niyamas mentioned in the yoga system are this much—a consideration on our part in relation to the world in which we live, so that we do not live as strangers in our own world but become citizens of this universe.

 But there is also, at the same time, an ascending factor in the practice of yoga, other than the expansion of a horizontal dimension by way of social cooperation and external consideration of values.
 This, as the ascending aspect of the practice of yoga, is the higher side of it.
 It is also said that yoga involves a twofold practice known as vairagya and abhyasa.
 Maybe from one point of view, at least, we may say that this horizontal dimension of ours, expanding beyond the limitations of the physical body, is a kind of practice involving detachment and freedom from attachment but for which our affection for the things of the world, our cooperation with things would be impossible—vairagya is this much.